9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

     by converting to a `CalendarTime` in UTC, applying the differences, and converting back to a `ClockTime`.

-    Let\'s see how it works:
+    Let's see how it works:

     ``` screen
     ghci> :module System.Time